-2. Spoon the filling into a pastry bag or large zip top bag.
-Snip enough of the end off the bag to allow you pipe the mixture into your popsicle molds.
+- Spoon the filling into a pastry bag or large zip-top bag.
+Snip enough of the end off the bag to allow you to pipe the mixture into your popsicle molds.
 Once your molds are full, gently tap the popsicle mold base on the countertop to help release any air pockets.
-Freeze according the manufacturers directions.
+Freeze according to the manufacturer's directions.

 - If you cannot find the Andes Creme de Menthe Cookies, feel free to substitute Mint Oreos.